prinzpiuz/prinzpiuz.in/content/post/Python saves time.md

   os.system("sudo rm "+ string.split(" ")[1])
 ```

-This python snippet do the thing for me and save a lot of time.
+This python snippet do the thing for me and saves a lot of time.
 Read more about [os.system](https://docs.python.org/3/library/os.html#os.system)